grfiv/healthcare_twitter_analysis/README.md

 - **parse_tweet_text**
   The Online Twitter Basics.ipynb notebook makes extensive use of this function.
 ```
-Parse the text of a single tweet, or a concatenated string from many tweets,
-and return the individual words, hashtags, users mentioned, urls and sentiment score.
+def parse_tweet_text(tweet_text):
+    """

-    Input:  tweet_text: a string with the text to be parsed
+    Input:  tweet_text: a string with the text of a single tweet
-            AFINN:      (optional) True
-                        Must have "AFINN-111.txt" in your folder
-                        but the function doesn't care what's in it
-                        so you can add your own n-grams.
+                        or a concatenation of tweets

-    Output: lists of:
+    Output: lists of tokens in the text:
-              words
+              words (many emoticons are recognized as words)
               hashtags
               users mentioned
               urls

-            (optional) sentiment score

-    Usage: from twitter_functions import parse_tweet_text

-           words, hashes, users, urls = parse_tweet_text(tweet_text)
+    Usage: words, hashes, users, urls = parse_tweet_text(tweet_text)

-           words, hashes, users, urls, AFINN_score = parse_tweet_text(tweet_text, AFINN=True)
+    """
 ```

 - **find_WordsHashUsers**